 Each posters is coming with an additional Flash-Presentation.
 Get within a single day a comprehensive overview of the storage activities in France.

-Pers3S workshop spans a full day from 9am to 17h30, with a total of 3 sessions:
+Pers3S workshop spans a full day from 9am to 17h30, with a total of 3 sessions plus two distinguished talks and a concluding panel session:

 Abstract to be provided